charmbracelet/bubbletea/README.md

-# Tea
+# Boba

 The fun, functional way to build terminal apps.
-A Go framework based on [The Elm Architecture][elm]. 茶!
+A Go framework based on [The Elm Architecture][elm].

-⚠️  This project is a pre-release!
-The API is subject to change a little.
+⚠️  This project is a pre-release so the API is subject to change a little.
+That said, we're using it in production.

 ## Simple example